Deamondog/Python-QrCode/README.md

 # Python-QrCode
-Small program to make qrcodes
+Small program to make qrcodes.
+Print function to print the code.
+TBA-save and save as functions